quenio/ATN/Manual/Assertions/README.md

   not false
 ```

-## Conjunct Assertion
+## Conjunct Assertions

-The assertion composed of two other assertions by a conjunction:
+An assertion composed of two other assertions by a conjunction:

 ```haskell
 true: Boolean